Newcastle vs Southampton score: Magpies and Saints share spoils

 3. Both teams probably safe from relegation scrap: Newcastle’s attackers have too much on the counter and Southampton have just enough quality to cause problems for other teams.
 These two teams may not have a great season or push for the top 10, but you get the feeling neither will be embroiled in a serious relegation battle.

-Man of the Match: Mohammed Salisu – Dominant display at center back, as he continues to have impress.
+Man of the Match: Mohammed Salisu – Dominant display at center back, as he continues to improve.

 Southampton had plenty of the ball early on as Tino Livramento caused problems down the right, but Newcastle were dangerous on the break.

-A great chance arrived as Livramento crossed for Moussa Djenepo but he missed from two yards out, as a great chance came and went for Southampton.
+A great chance arrived as Livramento crossed for Moussa Djenepo but he missed from two yards out, as a glorious opportunity came and went for Southampton.

-Djenepo went close soon after again, but Freddie Woodman denied him, and Newcastle’s only big chance of the first half came via a Jacob Murphy free kick which flew just over.
+Djenepo went close soon after again, but Freddie Woodman denied him, and Newcastle’s first big chance of the first half came via a Jacob Murphy free kick which flew just over.

 Callum Wilson fired over after a textbook Newcastle counter attack, as Southampton continued to pour forward.
 From a corner Newcastle almost went ahead as Wilson’s header at the near post was saved well by Alex McCarthy.